College of Humanities and Sciences (CHS)

 Preclusion(s) ENV1202

-This course is designed for undergraduate students pursuing the Bachelor of Environmental Studies degree with the aim of helping them to develop critical thinking, reading, writing and speaking skills relevant for communication with academia and with the public.
-The curriculum deals with three main interrelated areas:
+This course is designed for undergraduates pursuing the Bachelor of Environmental Studies degree.
+It aims to help them develop critical thinking, reading, writing, and speaking skills relevant for communication with different actants.
+The genres we focus on in this course are: the argumentative essay, the panel discussion, the critique and the pamphlet.
+The course deals with the following interrelated areas:

-• Communication with academia - developing skills in academic writing
+• Communication with academia - developing skills in oral communication and academic writing.

 Learn More